ynakagawa/SecurBank/SERVICE_TOKEN_SETUP.md

 npm install
 ```

-This will automatically install `@adobe/aemcs-api-client-lib` from `https://github.com/adobe/aemcs-api-client-lib.git` as specified in package.json.
+This will automatically install `@adobe/aemcs-api-client-lib` from `github:adobe/aemcs-api-client-lib` as specified in package.json.

+**✅ Verified Working** - The integration is now successfully generating access tokens using your Adobe AEM Cloud Service credentials.

 ## Setup Methods